Masked and Permuted Implicit Context Learning for Scene Text Recognition

-Based on the above analysis, we propose a Masked and Permuted Implicit Context Learning STR (MPSTR for short) method to learn an internal LM with superior linguistic information.
-Inspired by \cite{song2020mpnet}, we adapt the unified language modeling approach for STR, combining PLM and MLM into a single framework by rearranging tokens.
-The training procedure follows PLM, with several mask tokens appended after the predicted characters, before each AR decoding of all permutations.
-These tokens provide global context information for linguistic learning, as depicted in Figure~\ref{decoding_procedure}(c).
-During training, MPSTR predicts each character in an AR fashion to model character dependencies while incorporating mask tokens in each iteration to represent remaining characters, offering a global context.
-For instance, by utilizing the information that we are predicting the fourth character in a five-character word, combined with the preceding "hou" and visual features, our MPSTR is capable of predicting the correct "s" during the fourth iteration.
-Additionally, the single PLM decoder attends solely to previous tokens during inference, ensuring that randomly predicted characters following the ending symbol do not impact its prediction.
-However, when incorporating MLM with redundant mask tokens, determining the valid length of the target text becomes crucial.
-We introduce an explicit length prediction procedure to our model using a simple learnable length token that minimally impacts memory burden.
-Specifically, the number of appended mask tokens corresponds to the number of un-transcribed characters in the current iteration.
-This approach enables the decoder to attain more precise global linguistic information.
-To address potential inaccuracies in length prediction, we incorporate a length perturbation during training, enhancing our model's robustness.

-Furthermore, our approach intends to learn an advanced internal LM through uniquely incorporates mask tokens and length information to provide global linguistic knowledge at each decoding step, unifying PLM and MLM into a single framework for STR.
-This differs from previous methods~\cite{xie2019aggregation,jiang2021reciprocal,li2022counting} which directly using the length as an additional supervision.
+Based on the above analysis, we propose a masked and permuted implicit context learning network for STR (MPSTR).
+Inspired by \cite{song2020mpnet}, we combine PLM and MLM into a single decoder by rearranging tokens.
+Traditional iterative MLM decoders operate through cycles of prediction followed by re-masking.
+However, by defining a re-masking strategy in advance, the process can mirror AR decoding behaviors, but with additional context provided by the positional information of mask tokens.
+In our approach, the intrinsic permutations of PLM can serve as the ``re-masking strategy", determining the decoding order.
+Thus, the training procedure of our model follows PLM, but in each iteration, learnable mask tokens are appended behind the recognized characters to shape the context for the succeeding iteration.
+Additionally, since the single PLM decoder attends solely to previous tokens during inference, randomly predicted characters following the ending symbol cannot impact its prediction.
+However, incorporating MLM with redundant mask tokens demands length prediction.
+To solve this problem, we introduce an explicit length prediction using a simple learnable length token in the encoder.
+Specifically, the number of appended mask tokens is set to the number of un-transcribed characters in the current iteration, which enables more precise global information.
+For instance, the combination of the recognized ``chr" and appended six mask tokens shape the context for recognizing ``i" in Fig.~\ref{decoding_procedure}(c).
+Besides, to address potential inaccuracies in length prediction during inference, we employ a perturbation training strategy.
+Our approach intends to learn an advanced internal LM by uniquely incorporating mask tokens and length information to provide global linguistic knowledge.
+This differs from previous methods~\cite{xie2019aggregation,jiang2021reciprocal,li2022counting}, which directly use the length as an additional supervision.